-This is the third of three sermons on giving, from 2 Cor 8-9.
+Turn to 2 Corinthians 9.
+This is the third of three sermons on giving from 2 Cor 8-9.
 And how does this long section on giving begin?
-8:1 And now, brothers and sisters, we want you to know about the grace that God has given the Macedonian churches.
+8:1 Brothers and sisters, we want you to know about the grace that God has given the Macedonian churches.

 These two chapters are written to persuade reluctant givers, make no mistake.
-But also to educate reluctant givers.
-Giving to the collection begins with the grace of God not people, the generosity of God not people.
-God's grace made the Macedonian churches remarkably generous.
+But also to teach reluctant givers.
+Giving to the collection begins with the generosity of God, not of people.
+God's grace made the Macedonian churches generous.

-In the middle, in 8:16, we read this: Thanks be to God, who put into the heart of Titus the same concern I have for you.
+In 8:16 we read this: Thanks be to God, who put into the heart of Titus the same concern I have for you.
 Titus was concerned for the Corinthians, that's good, but this line is about God's heart more than Titus's heart.
 Thanks be to God.
 God put concern into the heart of Titus.
 Collections depend on God's help in ways like that.

 Now let's look at the end of this giving section, 9:14-15.
 And in their prayers for you (you Corinthians, and assuming you give), their hearts will go out to you, because of the surpassing grace God has given you.
-15 Thanks be to God for his indescribable gift!
+Thanks be to God for his indescribable gift!

-If the Corinthians respond to these chapters and give generously, and it seems in Romans 15 written later that they did, who exactly generous?

-The Corinthians believers will have given because of the surpassing grace God has given them.
+If the Corinthians respond to these chapters and give generously, and it seems in Romans 15 written later that they did, who exactly was generous?
+The Corinthians will have given because of the surpassing grace God has given them.
 Thanks be to God, for his indescribable gift!
-If there is a collection, God has been generous.
+If there is a collection, then God has been generous.
+Fix that in your minds!